Asymptotic e-processes: Introduction

 \emph{Sequential testing} addresses the problem of statistical decision-making in settings where observations are collected continuously over time, requiring repeated assessment of whether accumulated evidence warrants rejection of the null hypothesis.
 Such tests arise naturally in a wide range of settings where data are collected sequentially, from monitoring patients in clinical trials and online A/B user studies to scientific experimentation.
 Starting with the work of \cite{waldSequentialMethodSampling1945}, sequential tests have been characterized through \emph{stopping times}, that is, data-dependent (possibly infinite) times at which the null is rejected.
 A recurring source of criticism, however, is that guarantees are tied to a stopping rule that must be fully specified before any data are observed.
 In practice, this separation is routinely violated, invalidating the guarantees.
 As \citet[Section 7.10]{ramdasHypothesisTestingEvalues2025} illustrate, even well-meaning practitioners can fall into this trap.
 This phenomenon is arguably a central cause of irregularities in the reporting of statistical evidence \citep{shaferLanguageBettingStrategy2019}.

-\paragraph{SAVI and e-processes.} The recent framework of \emph{\gls{savi}} addresses this issue by introducing sequential statistical objects (such as measures of evidence and corresponding confidence sequences) that provide appropriate guarantees at any point in time, regardless of the stopping rule applied.
-A central class of such objects is that of \emph{e-processes} \citep{howardTimeUniformNonparametricNonasymptotic2021,ramdasAdmissibleAnytimevalidSequential2022,ramdas2022exchangeability,grunwaldSafeTesting2024}, which can be constructed based on \emph{e-variables} \citep{vovk2021evalues}.
+\paragraph*{SAVI and e-processes\preprintdot} The recent framework of \emph{\gls{savi}} addresses this issue by introducing sequential statistical objects (such as measures of evidence and corresponding confidence sequences) that provide appropriate guarantees at any point in time, regardless of the stopping rule applied.
+A central class of such objects is that of \emph{e-processes} \citep{howardTimeUniformNonparametricNonasymptotic2021,ramdasAdmissibleAnytimevalidSequential2022,ramdas2022exchangeability,grunwaldSafeTesting2024}, which can be constructed based on (sequential) \emph{e-variables} \citep{vovk2021evalues}.
 Intuitively, e-processes accumulate evidence against the null hypothesis; they should remain small uniformly across time if the null holds, and grow if it does not.
-Their close connection to supermartingales makes them theoretically tractable, and Ville's inequality, which bounds their excursion probability past any fixed threshold, provides the central instrument for translating them into practical tests.
-The game-theoretic view established in the \emph{testing-by-betting} framework \citep{shafer2019foundations,shafer2021betting, shekharNonparametricTwoSampleTesting2025} provides another tool for interpretation and analysis of e-processes as an adversarial game.
+Formally, an e-process $(E_n)_{n \in \N}$ is a nonnegative stochastic process satisfying $\E_P[E_\tau] \leq 1$ for every stopping time $\tau$ and distribution $P$ in the null.
+Their connection to supermartingales makes e-processes theoretically and practically tractable, and \emph{Ville's inequality}, which bounds their excursion probability past any fixed threshold, provides the central instrument for translating them into practical tests: for all $\alpha > 0$ and all distributions $P$ in the null, e-processes satisfy

+A game-theoretic view established in the \emph{testing-by-betting} framework \citep{shafer2019foundations,shafer2021betting, shekharNonparametricTwoSampleTesting2025} provides another tool for interpretation and analysis of e-processes as an adversarial game.
 E-processes, \gls{savi}, and the testing-by-betting framework have seen rapid development in recent years; we refer to \cite{ramdasHypothesisTestingEvalues2025} and the references therein (particularly, Section 1.8) for a comprehensive review.